Wills and Estates Brisbane

 - estate debts are paid;

-- beneficiaries and next of kin are property identified;
+- beneficiaries and next of kin are properly identified;

 - estate assets are sold or transferred to the correct beneficiaries;